 Principle 2 is presenting new material in small steps.
 Understand-level prompts help you generate clear, well-sequenced explanations of new concepts that you can annotate, adapt, or use as models.
 See Rosenshine's Principles for a fuller account of how each principle applies to lesson design.

 Principle 6 is checking for student understanding regularly.
-Apply and Analyse prompts generate the kind of practice problems and discussion questions that give you real-time evidence of whether pupils have moved beyond surface knowledge.
+Apply and Analyse prompts generate the kind of practice problems and discussion questions that give you real-time evidence of whether learners have moved beyond surface knowledge.
 Combine these with the AI in lesson planning strategies to build a coherent sequence.

 What to Try Next Lesson